KittenYang/Longinus/README.md

 # Longinus
 Longinus is a pure-Swift high-performance asynchronous web image loading,caching,editing framework.

 It was learned from Objective-C web image loading framework [YYWebImage](https://github.com/ibireme/YYWebImage) and [BBWebImage](https://github.com/Silence-GitHub/BBWebImage), bring lots of high performace features to Swift.
+It may become a better choice for you.

-It may become a better choice for you to use a pure-Swift web image loading and caching framework.
+Longinus's goal is to become the Highest-Performance web image loading framework on Swift.

 ## Feature
 * Asynchronous image downloading and caching.